24 hours customer service +9779849693351

 • Personal expenses

-• Tipping (Tips) for staffs
+• Tipping (Tips) for staff

 • Services not mentioned in the Services Includes' section (Please ask us if you are confused about any services)